Elusimicrobiota

 The phylum Elusimicrobiota, previously known as "Termite Group 1", has been shown to be widespread in different ecosystems like marine environment, sewage sludge, contaminated sites and soils, and toxic wastes.
 The high abundance of Elusimicrobiota representatives is only seen for the lineage of symbionts found in termites and ants.

 The first organism to be cultured was Elusimicrobium minutum; however, two other species have been partially described and placed in a separate class, known as Endomicrobia.

+History

+Members of the phylum now named Elusimicrobiota were first identified in the gut of the termite Reticulitermes speratus through 16S rRNA sequencing in 1996.
+This novel group was named "Termite Group 1".
+In 1998, Termite Group 1 was designated as a candidate phylum.

+In 2005, the name "Endomicrobia" was proposed for the candidate phylum.

+In 2009, Elusimicrobium minutum became the first member of Termite Group 1 to be cultured, and "Elusimicrobia" was proposed as the new phylum name.

+Now, Elusimicrobia and Endomicrobia are the two classes within phylum Elusimicrobiota.